ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 Upon receiving an authentication service request, the system authenticates the face of the Individual by comparing the match score of the photo against the threshold as per the following steps:

 1. The authentication service request should have the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, Bio_Type, pin, otp, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType) and the match score(s)
-2. The biometric data is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
+2. The biometric data is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
+1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-3. The system retrieves the threshold level configured which is acceptable for a match and then validates if the match score is equal to greater than the threshold level and sets the status as 'Y' for authentication
+1. The system retrieves the threshold level configured which is acceptable for a match and then validates if the match score is equal to greater than the threshold level and sets the status as 'Y' for authentication
-4. The system then constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
+1. The system then constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
-5. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP), reqTime, fmrCn, firCn, iirCn, fidCn, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+1. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, FID, pin, OTP), reqTime, fmrCn, firCn, iirCn, fidCn, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
-6. Alerts and warning messages for data type violation are sent as per data definition.
+1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **B. MOSIP system can evaluate the Individual's photo match with the corresponding photo in the Auth server**